davepar/gcalendarsync/README.md

 ## How to Sync

-In the spreadsheet, look for a "Calendar Sync" menu and choose "Update Calendar".
+In the spreadsheet, select the desired sheet (tabs at the bottom of the spreadsheet) and then look for a "Calendar Sync" menu and choose "Update to Calendar".
 The first time you run it, a dialog will pop up asking for authorization to manage the calendar and spreadsheet.
-Depending on the number of changes, the script runs in a couple seconds to a couple of minutes.
+Depending on the number of changes, the script runs in a few seconds to a few minutes.

 ## Troubleshooting